markusmoenig/Eldiron/docs/docs/creator/tools/linedef.md

 - **Delete Key**: Remove selected linedefs.
 - **Escape Key**: Clear the selection.

+## 3D Modes

+In 3D views, the Linedef tool supports both geometry modes:

+- `GEOM`: create and move world-space linedefs.
+- `DETAIL`: create and move profile linedefs on the active surface.

+In `DETAIL`, clicking a wall, floor, or ceiling makes that surface active.
+New lines are written into that surface profile, not into the world map itself.

 ## Creation Mode (Manual)

 - **Click on free space**: Creates a new **vertex** (or uses an existing one at the click position).